 In active living rooms, flooring must balance natural aesthetics with resilience.

-The key mistake is choosing delicate natural flooring that increases stress instead of reducing it.
+The key mistake is choosing delicate natural flooring instead of durable options like engineered flooring, which can increase stress rather than reduce it.

 Low-Maintenance Biophilic Flooring Options